TonnyHawk/Dynamically-Adaptive-Navbar/README.md

 topmenu.setItemsOnBreakpoint(2, 1100);
 topmenu.setItemsOnBreakpoint(null, 920);
 ```
-if the number of items is setted as `null` all items will be visible under this beakpoint
+if the number of items is setted as `null` all items will be visible